Backdating - Working Age

 From 1 April 2016 Housing Benefit can only be backdated one month, counting back from the date your request is received by Teignbridge Benefit Services.

 Council Tax Support can be backdated 6 months counting back from the date your request is received by Teignbridge Benefit Services.
+This will be changing to a maximum of one month from 1 April 2017.

 Following are some examples of what might be considered as 'continuous good cause':